CLU-UML/MedDec/README.md

 # Dataset

-> [!NOTE]
+> [!TIP]
-> Currently under review on PhysioNet.
-Please check back on October 1, 2024.
+> The dataset has been released as of October 16, 2024.

-The dataset is made available through this link: **[https://physionet.org/TBD](https://physionet.org/)**.
+The dataset is available through this link: **[https://physionet.org/content/meddec/1.0.0/](https://physionet.org/content/meddec/1.0.0/)**.
 The user must sign a data usage agreement before accessing the dataset.

 ### Phenotypes Annotations